Sasha Alex Sloan: 2015–2018: Beginnings, Sad Girl, and Loser

+In 2015, Sloan was featured in the song "Phoenix" by Kaskade, as well as being credited for songwriting.
+Sloan continued her career by writing for artists including Idina Menzel, Maggie Lindemann and Camila Cabello.
+In 2017, Sloan was featured in the song "This Town" by Kygo, which she also cowrote.
 Her debut EP, Sad Girl, was released by RCA on April 18, 2018.
 She co-wrote Juice WRLD's single "Black & White", which was released on May 23, 2018, and appeared on his debut studio album Goodbye & Good Riddance.
 Her second EP, Loser, was released by RCA on November 29, 2018.
 On the same day, she announced her first headlining tour to support the album.
 Her single "Older" from the album was performed on The Late Show with Stephen Colbert on February 6, 2019, her US national TV debut.